 The District's highest honor for outstanding contributions toward the prevention or control of air pollution in the Mojave Desert

-The Mojave Desert Air Quality Management District is now accepting nominations for its 2017-2018 Exemplar Award, which recognizes outstanding contributions toward the prevention or control of air pollution in the Mojave Desert Air Basin.
+The Mojave Desert Air Quality Management District's Exemplar Award recognizes outstanding contributions toward the prevention or control of air pollution in the Mojave Desert Air Basin.

 Eligible candidates include local businesses, industries, schools, organizations and individuals who have demonstrated an exceptional commitment to clean air through the development of voluntary air pollution reduction and/or prevention programs.
 Nominated entities must be located within the MDAQMD’s boundaries – which encompass the High Desert portion of San Bernardino County and Riverside County’s Palo Verde Valley.
 Nominated individuals must reside within the MDAQMD’s boundaries.
 Candidates may be self-nominated or nominated by a second party.